cmgoffena13/etl-watcher/README.md

 The timeliness system provides comprehensive error handling and monitoring:

 #### Slack Notifications
-When timeliness issues are detected, detailed Slack notifications are automatically sent with:
+When timeliness issues are detected, detailed Slack notifications are automatically sent. *See [Slack Notifications](#slack-notifications) section below for examples and details.*
-- **Pipeline Information**: Pipeline ID, name, and overdue duration
-- **DML Timestamps**: Last insert, update, and soft delete timestamps
-- **Expected Timeframe**: Configured timeliness rules and thresholds
-- **Specific Details**: Exact duration beyond expected timeframe

 #### Graceful Degradation
 - **Non-Blocking**: Timeliness failures don't interrupt the check process